-The KielRegion in collaboration with the Heinrich Böll Stiftung Schleswig-Holstein, the German Aerospace Center (DLR), aconium and the University of Oldenburg will develop a data strategy and data governance for the existing regional Data Hub around mobility and transport data, with the focus on bicycle mobility.
+The KielRegion in collaboration with the Heinrich Böll Stiftung Schleswig-Holstein, the German Aerospace Center (DLR), aconium and the University of Oldenburg is developing a data strategy and data governance for the existing regional Data Hub around mobility and transport data, with the focus on fan mobility.

 The infrastructure is already present and quite advanced in its range of public data.
-However, private companies have so far only marginally been included.
-Any endeavours will therefore focus on how to further include public and private stakeholders such as local administrations as well as transport companies, functioning as data providers and data users.
-Simultaneously, data-based use cases with concrete options for citizen participation shall be developed.
+The partners will further include public and private stakeholders such as local administrations as well as transport companies, functioning as data providers and data users.

 What is the challenge?